 Logically, this should also be true in reverse.
 That is, improving the quality of public transport relative to that of car travel should lead people to switch from driving to taking public transport, making more room on the roads.
 Could this actually lead to a reduction in traffic congestion?

 Many transport planners have concluded that public transport improvements simply cannot reduce road congestion, for this reason.
 One piece of ‘evidence’ frequently cited is a 2009 study by econometricians Gilles Duranton and Matthew Turner, The Fundamental Law of Road Congestion: Evidence from US cities.
-This is the same study that found a perfect correlation between the amount of road space and the volume of traffic.
-The authors also claim that the provision of public transport has no discernible effect on road traffic volumes or congestion.
+This study confirmed the near-perfect correlation between the amount of road space and the volume of traffic.
+But it also claimed that the provision of public transport has no discernible effect on road traffic volumes or congestion.

 In fact, their paper found no such thing.
 This is because Duranton and Turner chose to define ‘amount of transit service’ as ‘size of the peak bus or train fleet’.
 This is a readily available statistic for the US cities studied, but it bears little relation either to the quality of public transport service or to actual public transport patronage in these cities.
 Many US cities, for example, operate large fleets of ‘commuter‘ buses that run only in the morning and evening peak hours.
 Even where off-peak service is provided, it’s usually so poor that public transport can only ever have a marginal role in these cities, no matter how much service is provided for peak-hour commuters to the downtown area.
 And because the study considers only US cities, there are simply too few cases of comprehensive, high quality public transport service – the sort that genuinely competes with car travel – to provide a statistically meaningful result.